 Central Art Depot, built and finished in an industrial zone outside the city at the beginning of this year for a little less than 7 million euros.

 I still remember the museums with waxed floors, poor lighting, and packed full glass cabinets in those olden days.
 In addition, these places had the same moldy smell.
-For modern museums, less is more, and they dare the gap by concentrating on their highlights with few additional items.
+For modern museums, less is more; they bridge the gap by focusing on their highlights and adding a few additional items.
 But where did and does the rest go?

 |